 In short: over-compression can completely ruin a recording.

 Vocal compression is a powerful tool used to create consistency and refine audibility by controlling the dynamics of a voice.
 The key to getting the voice over you want from the voice actor is knowing what to ask.
-By understanding what they use compression for will make it simpler when they ask you: “Would you like me to compress the voice over?”
+Understanding what they use compression for will make it simpler when they ask you: “Would you like me to compress the voice over?”
 At Voice123 we have experienced, professional voice actors who know the compression requirements for different voice over styles.
 To get started, you can either post a project for free or just search from our wide range of vocal talents to find the one that suits your project.